Da-Pen/nba-predictor/README.md

   we achieve ~63% accuracy.
 Not really better than just considering win percentage.
 - Accounting for "home team advantage" bumps up the accuracy to ~65%
+- Using v2 of the relevant metrics increases the accuracy to ~68%
+  - These metrics include things like offensive / defensive ratings, assist ratio and rebound percentage

 ### TODOs
 - test out different combinations of metrics to use as input